The-Trademark-Factory/thetrademarkfactory/content/pages/index.md

         Every application is checked and filed by expert trademark lawyers .
 The most reliable and cost-effective way to protect your brand.
     scrolling_banner:
-      - title: 100% online trademark application
+      - title: Online application or contact our experts
       - title: 4 easy steps
       - title: Apply in under 5 minutes
       - title: Integrated with IP Australia